 There are two sessions of Mariners Adventure Camp for rising 6-8th graders.
-Camp runs from 9 am to 4:30 pm, August 10 through 14.
-Early drop-off and late pick-up is available (8 am to 5:30 pm) for an additional $25.
+Camp runs from 9 am to 4:30 pm, August 8-12 and August 15-19.
+Early drop-off and late pick-up is available (8 am to 5:30 pm) for an additional $30.
 Campers must bring a lunch.
 A mid-morning snack will be provided.
 Campers should be prepared for indoor and outdoor activities each day.
 All CDC guidelines will be followed.